 Apart from missing their family, food is probably the main thing about Christmas that foreigners living in the country miss.
+For many people, it doesn’t feel like Christmas without the traditional Christmas meal they’ve become accustomed to.
 If you are really craving such foods, then your best bet is to find a bar/restaurant (usually in Itaewon) that has a special Christmas lunch available.

 Christmas Decorations in Korea

 As well as the differences in cuisine, there is a big difference in the preparations for Christmas made by the average person to their house and inside their home.
 If you’re used to seeing Christmas lights left and right through the month of December, you’re in for a different Christmas experience this year in Korea!

 Even though tinsel, Christmas lights, and plastic Christmas trees are cheap available, in Korea (find your local Daiso if you want to buy any of these things), it is not that common for people to decorate their own house during Christmas.

 However, shops and cafés are often decorated.
 Shopping districts like Myeongdong, Dongdaemun, and Gangnam are full of Christmas lights and decorations.
 Shopping malls in these areas often have large Christmas trees covered with shiny decorations.
 Like the rest of the lights in these districts, the Christmas decorations look ultra-modern.

 There’s nothing quite like shopping in December and being surrounded by holiday decorations building up the anticipation for Christmas, so it’s no wonder that Korean shop owners see the value in decorating.
 Also, rather than carols, the latest Christmas pop songs will be blaring out onto the streets.